evo-mark/inertia-wordpress/README.md

 You can find settings for this plugin in your Wordpress admin area in the `Settings > Inertia` submenu.

-## Modules

-Modules provide functionality that allow common plugins to interact with your Inertia-powered theme.
-We'll be adding more as time goes on, but for now we have:

-- Advanced Custom Fields

-You must enable each module in the Wordpress settings submenu mentioned above for its functionality to be activated.

 ## Using Inertia in Wordpress

 We've moved all of the functions you'll need to a single class.
 All functions are static, so the syntax should be the same as with Laravel.